MichaelCWalsh7/milestone-project-1/README.md

 *   ### Design
     -   #### Colour Scheme
-        - The two main colours used (right now) are a burgundyish red and a dark matte grey.
+        - The two main colours used are a burgundyish red and a dark matte grey.
 The intention was to have a mixture of a modern and a more romantic aesthetic; with the matte grey and burgundy representing those two ideas respectively.
         - There is also a cream-white colour in use as it provides a nice contrast with the burgundy red.
-        - *Talk about navbar colours here*
+        - The navbar hover colours are a range of different colours designed to visaully stand out to the user and make the individual sections more memorable.

     -   #### Typography
         - The two main fonts in use throughout the website are Shippori Mincho, and Montserrat, with Sans Serif as the fallback font for